BernieO/calcardbackup/README.md

 `chown -R www-data:www-data .`
 `chmod 600 users.txt`

-5. Run the script as user `www-data` and give as first argument the path to your ownCloud/Nextcloud instance (here `/usr/share/nginx/nextcloud`
-(if you are using a self-signed certificate, you might have to use `-s` as well):
+5. Run the script as user `www-data` and give as first argument the path to your ownCloud/Nextcloud instance (here `/usr/share/nginx/nextcloud`).
+If you are using a self-signed certificate, you might have to use option `-s` as well:
 `sudo -u www-data ./calcardbackup "/usr/share/nginx/nextcloud"`

 6. Check output of script - it will tell, if it needs any other options.